ThisIsIAmAryan/Crossy-Roads-Game/README.md

 # Crossy Roads Game

 Welcome to the **Crossy Roads Game**!
 This project is a web-based implementation of the classic arcade-style game where players navigate their character across roads, rivers, and other obstacles while avoiding collisions.
+Visit the site : https://crossy-roads.netlify.app

 ## Features